MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-cli-v1.md

 **`failOnStandardError`** - **Fail on Standard Error**<br>
 `boolean`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 If this input is true, this task will fail when any errors are written to the StandardError stream.
-Clear the checkbox to ignore standard errors and rely on exit codes to determine the status.
+Clear the checkbox to ignore standard errors and instead rely on exit codes to determine the status.
 <!-- :::editable-content-end::: -->
 <br>